ivsall2012/AHPinterest/README.md

 ### Further Optimization
 I found there’s a little bit frame dropped when first load a AHDetailVC(after selecting a pin cell) then immediately scroll.

 1. A more sophisticated networking tool and an image rendering method are needed.
-I saw some developers literally draw their cell's content on a graphics image context asynchronously in order to reduce layers in the cell and loading speed, which is awesome.
+I saw some developers literally draw their cell's content on a graphics image context asynchronously in order to reduce layers in the cell and increase rendering speed, which is awesome.

 2. Pinterest uses Texture(or AsyncDisplayKit) to render graphics.
 I will dig into this monster framework later.